 With its proximity to France, it has been an important town for centuries.
-Because of this it offers some unique architecture and a rich and varied history the remnants of which can still be seen today.
-It’s like an open air museum that is rich with things to see, do and taste.
+Because of this, it offers some unique architecture and rich and varied history the remnants of which can still be seen today.
+It’s like an open-air museum that is rich with things to see, do and taste.

 If you’re planning a visit to this idyllic location don’t miss out on these memorable experiences:

 A historical landmark and inspiration for literature and lyrics the chalky white cliffs are the highlight of any trip to Dover.
 The Gateway White Cliffs Visitor Centre is the perfect place to begin your adventure to the White Cliffs of Dover.
 The Visitor Centre offers tourists breath-taking views across the channel and provides information on both the history of the area and its abundant fauna and flora.